Jog-sama/OffRails/README.md

 ## Integration with Backend

-The `scripts/inference.py` module provides a `TraceAnomalyDetector` class that Omkar's FastAPI backend imports:
+The `scripts/inference.py` module provides a `TraceAnomalyDetector` class for the backend import:

 ```python
 from scripts.inference import TraceAnomalyDetector